DejanHFT/SWProject_SentimentAnalysis/README.md

 # Insights about the example implementation
-- currently two sentiment analysis are being processed simultaneosly -> TextBlob and NLTK: From my experience suits better for our use case -> library is specialized for social media texts
+- currently two sentiment analysis are being processed simultaneosly
+- -> TextBlob and NLTK: From my experience suits better for our use case
--
+- -> library is specialized for social media texts

+-In order to test out the implementation by yourself you just have to adjust the path accordingly to the path were the documents are located on your machine
+-When you run the python script now the sentiment analysis is being processed page-wise -At the end the average sentiment is calculated and printed to the console as well before the next document gets processed
+- -> this is all adjustable; we can also analyse the sentiment of the whole text or split it up even further; maybe we can experiment here a little more

 # Console output of example implementation
 Sentiment Score for 1.
 The Tell Tale Heart  Author Edgar Allan Poe.pdf, Page 1 (TextBlob): 0.01964699074074075